Bazigar language: Background

 Initially nomadic and with a traditional occupation involving acrobatics and performance arts, they are now largely settled and mostly engaged in agricultural and other forms of labour.
 Several of the major Bazigar groups currently found in Indian Punjab migrated at the time of Partition in 1947 from Western Punjab (now in Pakistan), where they had started settling earlier in the century.

 The ethnic Bazigar are estimated at half a million in Punjab, but the language is not spoken by all.
 The younger generation are shifting to the regional languages, for example Schreffler reports that people younger than 30 prefer to use the regional language with one another, and speak Bazigar only with older people.

 The language is also known as Guar boli, or goāroṅ ri bolī "Guars' speech", after the name that the community uses for itself.
 Bazigar has no written literature.

 Additionally, the Bazigar have an artificial secret language which they use when they do not want to be understood by outsiders.
-They call it Parsi or Pashto (not to be confused with the Farsi and Pashto languages).
+They call it Parsi or Pashto (not to be confused with the Persian and Pashto languages).